 Key Differences Between a Startup and a Traditional Business

 Now, let’s compare Traditional Business vs Startup side by side to clearly highlight their key differences.
-Understanding these differences will help you decide whether you want to create a startup or a business.
+Understanding these differences will help you decide whether you want to establish a startup or a business.

 Pros and Cons of Startups and Traditional Businesses